Training and events

 Any Doctoral College courses booked through the Learn booking system prior to May 3rd 2019 will have been automatically added to your Learn training record (accessible here).
 Courses booked and attended after that date will be visible on the Doctoral College Development Portal.
 You should also keep track of wider training and development activities you have undertaken on your own development record (this may be compulsory in some Schools), which can be done using the form below:

 There are numerous opportunities for Doctoral Researchers to get involved in the teaching of undergraduate students at Loughborough University.
 Doctoral Researchers who wish to teach are required to first undertake the “Essential Teaching Skills” course.
 The course consists of an online component (Part A), hosted on Learn, followed by four face-to-face workshops.
-To complete the course, participants must finish parts A, B and D and at least one part C workshop (C1 and/or C2, whichever combination is most appropriate to the type(s) of teaching they will be undertaking).
-You can access Part A, the online component of Essential Teaching Skills, through the Doctoral College Courses page on Learn, whilst the remaining sessions can be booked via the Doctoral College Development Portal.
+To complete the course, participants must finish parts A, B, C and D. You can access Essential Teaching Skills through the Doctoral College page on Learn, whilst the live sessions can be booked via the Doctoral College Development Portal.